hapax/hapax.github.io/assets/teaching.md

 Instead of choosing random objects in a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.
-From compound interest to the motion of the stars,
+From compound interest to the motion of the stars, and soap bubbles to the leopard's spots, mathematics is inspired by real problems, and provides extraordinarily potent tools to deal with them.
+Why not let students in on the secret?
+Why not tell them where algebea, trigonometry, logarithms, or calculus *really* come from, and what problems they solve?

 ## An elementary example